ethangriffith2004/hide-and-peek-simulator/README.md

   - The seeker searches the joke spot first, finding that hider immediately.
   - The seeker has four searches to find the remaining two players among the six legit spots.

+Out of curiosity, I also added:

+- **Strategy C**
+  - Two hiders intentionally choose the joke spot, while the remaining one chooses randomly between the six legit spots.
+  - The seeker searches the joke spot first, finding those hiders immediately.
+  - The seeker has four searches to find the remaining player among the six legit spots.

 ## Technologies Used

 - Python 3.x
 - Standard libraries